BepInEx/BepInEx.MultiFolderLoader/README.md

 * Mod folder names are case-insensitive
 * Name of the mod ignore list file can be anything, only the contents matter
 * If loader fails to find or read the ignore list, all mods are loaded (and appropriate warning message emitted into bepin logs)

+## Enabling mods explicitly

+Alternatively, you can define a list of folders to explicitly load.
+The file format is the same as for [skipping mods](#skipping-mods-explicitly), but instead define `enabledModsListPath` config value.